oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 5. Notice that you now have a line item named `auditeventjson` that contains the text `noofrecords_<some-number>`.
 This is the audit data copied from the Oracle Data Safe repository. `<some-number>` is the number of copied audit records.

-## Task 14: Create an SH script for cronjob
+## Task 15: Create an SH script for cronjob

 Now that you've verified that the compiled java program works fine, you are ready to schedule it using cronjob on your compute instance.
 The Cron daemon is a built-in Linux utility that runs processes on your system at a scheduled time.
 Cron reads the crontab (cron tables) for predefined commands and scripts.
-You need to be the root user or a user with sudo privileges to create a cron job.
+You need to be the `root` user or a user with `sudo` privileges to create a cron job.

 In this task, you create an SH script that contains the variables and the Java command to run the Java program.
 In the next task, you schedule the SH script.

 1. Change to the `/usr/local/bin` directory.

-    ```
+    ```text
     # <copy>cd /usr/local/bin</copy>
     ```

-2. Using the vi editor, create the SH file.
+2. Using the vi editor, create an SH file named `datasafejob.sh`.

-    ```
+    ```text
     # <copy>vi datasafejob.sh</copy>
     ```

-3. Add the following content to the SH file:
+3. Add the following content to the SH file.
+Notice that we use a slightly different Java command in this step than in task 13.
+To execute the class file from anywhere, we need to include the path to the `examples` directory in the class path.

-    ```
+    ```text
     <copy>#!/bin/bash

     export BUCKET=DataSafeAuditDataBucket